EyupIbis/Portfolio/README.md

 # Portfolio

-This project is used to showcase my IT skills and will be used when contacting potential employers.
+This project is used to showcase my web development skills and will be used when contacting potential employers.

 https://mde86.github.io/Portfolio